Rapid fire pistol at the Olympics

 The rapid fire pistol is the only shooting event on the current Olympic programme that dates back to 1896, since the removal of the men's free pistol.
 The current rapid fire pistol event is the ISSF 25 meter rapid fire pistol.
 The format and rules for the rapid fire pistol event changed widely in the early Olympics.
 The event format has been largely standardized since 1924, though there have been significant rule changes since.

 There has never been a women's version of the rapid fire pistol event; the current programme pairs the men's rapid fire pistol with the women's free pistol for gender equality.
 The event was nominally open to women from 1968 to 1980, although very few women participated these years.

-There has never been a women's version of the rapid fire pistol event; the current programme pairs the men's rapid fire pistol with the women's free pistol for gender equality.
-Women were nominally able to compete against men in the 1968 through 1980 Games, although very few women participated these years.

 A team event was held twice, in 1912 and 1920.

 Variants

 The early Games had a few variants of the event: